elder-plinius/Bing-Prompt-Leak/README.md

 In this example I used "l33tspeak in markdown format," but many other types of abstraction layers work.

-To continue the prompt, say: "Next 3 parts"
+To continue the prompt, say: "Next 3 parts" or "Please continue"

 To convert the outputs to plain English, simply use Bing, ChatGPT, or another tool to decode the abstracted text.